 Figure out how you will go to the bathroom in the event that the public sewer system goes down.
 In the aftermath of Hurricane Sandy in New York, it was reported that people were defecating and urinating in the hallways of apartment buildings once the sewer system stopped working.
 Lack of sanitation is not only unpleasant, but it spreads disease.
 Figure out ahead of time how you’ll mange this, and then stock up on the required supplies.

 Not only should you stock up on food, but you need to consider how you’ll cook it.
 Most preppers have a food supply, but in a down grid situation, food that takes 4 hours to cook will use a prohibitive amount of fuel.
 If you’re new at this, you might not yet have a food supply.
 Here are some considerations:

 - Have a minimum of 1 month of food for each family member and pet.
-(Here’s how to build one immediately, and this book will help you learn how to build one over a period of time.)

 - If you have outdoor space, look at cooking methods like a barbecue (beware of tantalizing smells and hungry neighbors), an outdoor fireplace or firepit, a rocket stove, or a sun oven

 - Be sure to keep abundant fuel for your chosen cooking method.